 Number of Families - The number of different benthic macroinvertebrate families found at the site, also known as family richness.
 In general, more diversity is better.
 Therefore a larger number of families may reflect a healthier community than a smaller number.
-The largest number of families (24) was discovered at the Hardwood Creek 'Above' site in 2007, while the fewest number of families (5) were found at both the Rice Creek 'Above' and Rice Creek 'Below' sampling locations in 2007.
+The largest number of families (24) was discovered at the Hardwood Creek 'Above' site in 2007, while the fewest number of families (5) were found at both the Rice Creek 'Above' and Rice Creek 'Below' sampling locations in 2007 and Clearwater Creek in 2016.